Executioners from Shaolin: Plot

 Opening crawl: "Having learned that the revolutionaries were using Shaolin Temple as an undercover, the Manchurian Count ordered Priest Pai Mei and his top disciple Kao Tsin Chung, Governor of Kwangtung and Kwangsi, to raid the shaolin Temple.
 They surrounded the Temple and set fire to it.
 In an attempt to rescue his disciples, Priest Chi Shan enter into a crucial duel with Priest Pai Mei."

-The title scene is a battle between Pai Mei and Master Chi Shan in an empty red backdrop (this type of opening is a trademark of director Lau Kar-leung).
+The title scene is a battle between Pai Mei and Master Chi Shan in an empty red backdrop.
 Here we get the first display of Pai Mei's mastery of internal kung-fu techniques that allow him to retract his privates into his groin.
 After using his body protection techniques to ward off a clawing attack to the face, he traps a kick to the groin from Master Zhishan and delivers his own coup de grâce.

 Master Zhishan's vision blurs as the scene changes to a more realistic scene of the aftermath of the temple's destruction.
-Pai Mei's protégé, area governor Kao Tsin-chung (Kong Do) and his army, chase the fleeing ex-students of Shao Lin.
-Tung Chin-chin, (Gordon Liu) after watching waves of other students fall to the pursuing army's arrows, makes a heroic last stand to divert their attention.
+Pai Mei's protégé, area governor Kao Tsin-chung and his army, chase the fleeing ex-students of Shao Lin.
+Tung Chin-chin, after watching waves of other students fall to the pursuing army's arrows, makes a heroic last stand to divert their attention.
 He falls to a hail of arrows, crushing the throats of the soldiers he is closest to.
 It is left to Hung Hsi-Kuan to lead the remaining students to safety.

 They join an itinerant opera group which travels from town to town on iconic red junks as a front for anti-Qing forces.
-Along the way he encounters the comely Wing Chun (Lily Li), herself a master of the Crane style.
+Along the way he encounters the comely Fang Yung-Chun, herself a master of the Crane style.
 Together, they have a son, whom both of them train.
-When area governor and student of Pai Mei, orders the destruction of the red junks, the couple retreat to a modest home where they raise their son (Wen-Ding) and Hong begins mastering the Tiger style of kung fu in preparation for challenging Pai Mei.
+When area governor and student of Pai Mei, orders the destruction of the red junks, the couple retreat to a modest home where they raise their son and Hong begins mastering the Tiger style of kung fu in preparation for challenging Pai Mei.